Generalized, sublethal damage-based mathematical approach for improved modeling of clonogenic survival curve flattening upon hyperthermia, radiotherapy, and beyond: Results and Discussion

 \section{Results and Discussion}

-In this work, we primarily developed a mathematical model to describe best the clonogenic survival upon radiation, hyperthermia, and their combination.
-The following sub-chapters present the results of multiparametric optimizations, showing at least one set of parameters yielding good performance in every case.
-The goodness-of-fit of the proposed model was compared with standard LQ- and Jung's model of cellular deactivation by heat.
-Although Jung's model was initially designed to describe cell survival after heat exposure, we here show for the first time that it is also suitable to reproduce clonogenic survival upon irradiation.
-As Jung's model is based on the accumulation of damage regardless of the energy type and specific underlying biological mechanism, it appears as a versatile candidate for modeling both mono- and combined therapy outcomes.
-However, Jung's basic model does not comprise a component of cellular recovery, which is essential to (i) describe the effect of heat on proteins of the DNA damage repair machinery, (ii) reflect the survival of cell populations displaying changes in cellular recovery with increasing dose, and (iii) predict the effect of a putative time gap in sequentially combined treatment, where recovery may take place after damage induction by the first therapy before the second one is applied.
-Therefore, we propose a modified Jung's model (termed Umodel) that mathematically incorporates a regression rate (see Methods section).
-We applied the LQ-, Jung's and the Umodel to dose-response survival curves recorded in our laboratory for several HNSCC cell lines exposed to RT and HT monotreatments or their combination and to additional data reported in the literature.
-Table \ref{data} summarizes all experimental datasets used for the model fitting; the inclusion criteria have already been detailed in previous section \ref{crit}).\\
+In this work, we have developed a mathematical model to best describe clonogenic survival upon both radiation and hyperthermia mono-treatments and their combination.
+Our research shows that Jung's approach, initially designed to model cell survival after heat exposure, is also suitable for reproducing clonogenic survival curves after single-dose irradiation.
+This finding suggests that Jung's model could be a versatile tool for predicting both therapies' outcomes based on the accumulation of sublethal damage regardless of the energy type and a specific underlying cell death mechanism.
+However, Jung's basic model does not comprise a component of cellular recovery, which is essential to delineate the impact of heat on proteins of the DNA damage repair machinery.
+Therefore, as detailed in the Methods section, we propose a modified Jung's model (termed Umodel) that mathematically incorporates a regression rate.
+We applied the Umodel to clonogenic dose-response survival curves recorded in our laboratory for several HNSCC cell lines exposed to RT and HT treatments.
+Overall, the U-model demonstrates an improved performance, particularly in reflecting and extrapolating the survival of cell populations that display changes in cellular recovery with increasing dose manifested as straightening or flattening of the clonogenic cell survival curves.
+To emphasize this feature further, we fitted the Umodel to additional data reported in the literature (cf. Table~\ref{data}).
+The subsequent subsections present the results of multiparametric optimizations, demonstrating at least one set of parameters that lead to good performance in each case.
+The goodness-of-fit of the proposed Umodel is compared with the original Jung’s models as well as the LQ and the LQC model in the HT and RT mono-treatment scenarios (Sections~SI.5 and SI.6).
+For the latter two, the sign of the quadratic and cubic term is explicitely not restricted, such that these models are capable to reflect the straightening of survival curves~\cite{Bodgi}.
+More specifically, the LQC model often performs slightly better in data fitting but seems not plausible for predictions based on extrapolations.
+In the last part of the presented work, we applied the Umodel to experimental clonogenic survival data from two HNSCC cell lines exposed to HT immediately followed by RT, demonstrating the potential of the Umodel for modeling of combined TRT schemes (Section~SI.7).